Eeshan-shaikh/Python_Programming/README.md

 ### 8. 💬 Chatbot (Rule-Based)
 Implements a simple rule-based chatbot that responds to user inputs using predefined logic.
 Introduces basic NLP logic and conditional flows.

+### 9. 🎲 Number Guessing Game
+A fun console-based game where the user guesses a randomly generated number.
+Great for practicing loops, conditionals, and user input.

+### 10. ⏰ Digital Clock (Tkinter GUI)
+A GUI-based digital clock that displays the current time (and date).
+Demonstrates Tkinter, labels, and updating GUI elements dynamically.

 ---

 ## 🛠️ Tools & Technologies